-As supply chains reach new levels of complexity, it also becomes more difficult to maintain supply chain visibility throughout multiple tiers of suppliers.
+As supply chains reach new levels of complexity, it also becomes more difficult to maintain supply chain visibility through multiple tiers of suppliers around the globe.
+So, how can cloud software help to improve supply chain visibility?
+Let's look at some of the problems and solutions available for fashion retailers.

 Changes in buyer behaviours and the rise of fast fashion has placed a strain on retailers and their sourcing practices.
 In order to meet these new demands, retailers often use multiple suppliers and manufacturers across the globe to keep operations running.